ecemgo/bootstrap-portfolio-template/README.md

-# Portfolio Template by HTML, CSS and Bootstrap 5
+# Portfolio Template by HTML, CSS & Bootstrap 5

  - The template has been made by using HTML, CSS, Bootstrap 5 and it has a responsive layout.
  - You can view the entire page from [here](https://b5-portfolio-template.netlify.app/).